Webinar: Tools for organizational learning and capacity

 - Webinar series on Health Promotion (developed in partnership with Health Promotion Canada)

-- Webinar series on racism, anti-racism and racial equity
+- Webinars on racism, anti-racism and racial equity

 These tools respond to a growing need for free, virtual training on the structural and social determinants of health as they relate to public health practice and advancing health equity.